October 2022–June 2023

 Logan Center School Matinee Program for students and teachers

-Welcome to our 2021/22 Logan Center School Matinee Season.
-We are excited to carry on the tradition of bringing high quality educational artistic experiences to students and teachers.
-For the first time, our entire series will be presented virtually.
-Teachers, students and families throughout Chicago and across the country will be able to access these performances via our website.
-We invite you to participate in this exciting season featuring both local and world renowned performing artists representing the disciplines of dance, music, storytelling and poetry.
+Welcome to our 2022/23 Logan Center School Matinee Season.
+This year marks our 10th Anniversary Season and we are excited to carry on the tradition of bringing high quality educational artistic experiences to students and teachers.
+We invite you to participate in this robust season featuring both local and world renowned performing artists representing the disciplines of dance, music, storytelling and poetry.

-We will also provide professional development sessions to support educators with connecting these performances to your curriculum.
-If you plan to join us virtually for a performance, we encourage you to attend a corresponding Teacher Professional Development Session virtually.
-These workshops will be presented as live zoom sessions.
-Each session will provide participants with educational resources.
-The zoom professional development sessions will be led by seasoned educators and in most cases, the featured artist will be present to meet teachers as well.
-We will also provide post performance questions to extend the learning experience.
-After viewing the performance, we hope that you will complete a brief survey to help us improve our programs.
+In addition to world-class performances, we also provide professional development sessions to support educators with connecting these performances to their curriculum.
+If you plan to join us for a performance, we encourage you to attend a corresponding Teacher Professional Development Session virtually.
+Led by seasoned educators, these workshops will be presented as live zoom sessions and each session will provide participants with powerful educational resources.

-Example Steps to Participating in Logan Center Matinee Virtual Performances:
+Example Steps to Participating in Logan Center Matinee Performances:

 - Step 1: Review the schedule and select the matinee you would like to attend.